SauravPoudyel/CSE3902-G3Repo-2025/ReadMe.txt

   4: Mine — deploys and detonates on contact.
   5: Teleporter — teleports player to impact location.
 - Press H to test self-damage (there's a death animation)
-- J should toggle invincibility, but it might not be working 100%
+- J should toggle invincibility, but it might not be working 100% (we gave you more than enough health to play test)
 - ESC to access the Pause Menu.
+- Press Shift for a player boost (there's a boost stamina meter)
 - We gave you a bunch of health to be able to tets things out for now

 ENEMY AI